 You can pair three devices with the K375s.
 Any one of them can be either Bluetooth or use Logitech’s unifying receiver.
 The F1, F2, and F3 keys are used to switch between the three paired devices.
 An LED indicator beneath lights up for while when you switch devices.

 This keyboard adapts to both Windows and Mac computers.
 It does better than simply supporting the Mac’s Cmd and Opt keys.
-The K375s makes sure the Mac’s Cmd and Opt keys are in the correct spots.
+The K375s has the Mac’s Cmd and Opt keys are in the correct spots.

 The K375s keys are spaced like regular full-sized keyboards, and comfortable in that regard.
 The keys themselves aren’t so great.
 They feel just like any ordinary budget keyboard.
 I don’t necessary mean that in a bad way.
 There are definitely worse keyboards.
 The K375s feels just a regular keyboard, using ordinary key switches.
 The keys are a little wobbly and soft.
 They could work for regular users though, at least those who aren’t very picky about they keyboards.
 I should state that I’m extremely fussy about my keyboards.